Click the links below to find more information:

-Dr. Tull obtained his PhD in clinical psychology from the University of Massachusetts Boston in August 2005, where he worked under the mentorship of Dr. Lizabeth Roemer conducting research on emotion regulation and the anxiety disorders.
-Further, he received training in acceptance- and mindfulness-based treatment approaches.
+Dr. Tull obtained his Ph.D. in Clinical Psychology from the University of Massachusetts Boston in August 2005, where he worked under the mentorship of Dr. Lizabeth Roemer conducting research on emotion regulation and the anxiety disorders.
+He also received training in acceptance- and mindfulness-based treatment approaches for the anxiety disorders.
 He completed his internship at the Boston Consortium in Clinical Psychology with rotations at the Outpatient Clinic, Substance Abuse Residential Treatment Program, and the National Center for Post-Traumatic Stress Disorder - Behavioral Sciences Division.
 In 2005, Dr. Tull joined the Center for Addictions, Personality, and Emotion Research at the University of Maryland (College Park) as Director of its Emotion Division.
 From 2006 to 2008, he served as a Research Assistant Professor in the Department of Psychology at the University of Maryland.
-In 2008, Dr. Tull joined the Department of Psychiatry and Human Behavior at the University of Mississippi Medical Center, where he currently holds the positions of Associate Professor and Director of Anxiety Disorders Research.
+In 2008, Dr. Tull joined the Department of Psychiatry and Human Behavior at the University of Mississippi Medical Center, where he currently holds the positions of Associate Professor (with Tenure) and Director of Anxiety Disorders Research.
+He also oversees the Anxiety Disorders Treatment Clinic.
 Dr. Tull is the 2009 recipient of the International Society for Traumatic Stress Studies Chaim and Bela Danieli Young Professional Award and the 2010 recipient of the Association for Behavioral and Cognitive Therapies President's New Researcher Award.

 2500 North State Street